SNP gender reform critics should consider positions at next election, says minister

 The legislation aimed to make it easier for transgender Scots to obtain a gender recognition certificate, and would also have lowered the minimum age for applicants from 18 to 16.
 It has since been blocked by the UK Government.

 Debate has been further fuelled in recent weeks by the case of Isla Bryson, who was convicted of two rapes while known as a man called Adam Graham.
-Bryson, 31, was initially held in a women’s prison but later moved to the male estate following a huge backlash.
+Bryson, 31, was initially held in a women’s prison, but was later moved to the male estate following a huge backlash.

+A YouGov poll for the Sunday Times, which was carried out at the same time as the Bryson row, found support for the SNP at Holyrood and Westminster has dropped, while support for independence has also fallen.

 Alyn Smith, the SNP MP for Stirling, previously said internal party critics should quit and stand as independents.

-But Ms Cherry said self-identification “was not promised in the SNP manifesto”, and insisted: “We rebels are going nowhere particularly now that events have substantiated our legitimate concerns.”
+But Ms Cherry said self-identification “was not promised in the SNP manifesto”.
+She insisted: “We rebels are going nowhere particularly now that events have substantiated our legitimate concerns.”

 She said it was time to admit that feminist criticisms of the legislation were right, “eat some humble pie and sort this mess out before it does any more damage to the reputation of our party, Parliament and the cause of Scotland’s independence”.

-During an interview on the BBC’s Sunday Show, Ms Somerville was asked if SNP politicians who don’t agree with the government’s policy should resign.
+During an interview on the BBC’s Sunday Show, Ms Somerville, the education secretary, was asked if SNP politicians who did not agree with the Government’s policy should resign.

 She said: "We all stood on a manifesto that was obligated to look at improving the trans community’s life chances and life circumstances, particularly around gender recognition.
 I think if we stand on a manifesto for that, there’s an expectation, as in any representative of any political party, that you follow that manifesto.”